 COVID-19's stagnancy is suffocating.

 Despite these tremendous challenges, Rachel is determined that Bananaquit will re-emerge as a stronger entity offering a renewed experience to customers.
 She is perhaps one of the more resilient entrepreneurs I have spoken to since I began this series of articles.
 She is already activating her contingency plan; a marketing campaign targeting loyal customers with special deals.
 She is also implementing new safety regulations to ensure clients will feel confident in staying at the complex.
-This includes training staff to increase sanitization of common areas, and leaving rooms vacant for 72 hours before preparing for the next guest.
+This includes training staff to increase sanitization of common areas and leaving rooms vacant for 72 hours before preparing for the next guest.

 I asked Rachel whether she can offer comforting words to other embattled entrepreneurs.

 Her response- "Everything in life happens for a reason, and the biggest win is that the Earth has had a chance to breathe.
 Tobago beaches have never looked better.
 I am sure we have all learnt what is truly important to us.
-Like everything else this too shall pass, so let us at least keep our spirits high and take the positives from this experience".
+Like everything else, this too shall pass, so let us at least keep our spirits high and take the positives from this experience".

-Many of us needed a retreat from life's grueling demands.
+Many of us needed a retreat from life's gruelling demands.
 Rachel admits that this period serves as the break that many hospitality stakeholders may never have taken before.
 We may disagree, but COVID-19 is allowing the world to recharge.
 Social media photos of a healthier planet are forcing leaders to re-examine their climate action plans, businesses are better utilizing online services, and many are learning to cook.